dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

-- Reading pixel data for the following transfer syntaxes:

-  - JPEG Extended (Process 2 & 4)
+- Read pixel data that uses the 'JPEG Extended (Process 2 & 4)' transfer syntax
-  - JPEG Lossless, Non-Hierarchical (Process 14)
-  - JPEG Lossless, Non-Hierarchical, First-Order Prediction (Process 14 [Selection Value 1])

-- Conversion and encoding of encapsulated pixel data and transfer syntaxes.
+- Transcode between a wider range of transfer syntaxes

+- Overlay rendering

 - DIMSE networking